How to Use This Calculator

 Where:

-Once M is calculated, the total interest is simply (M × n) - P. The amortization schedule then breaks down each payment into its principal and interest components.
+Total interest is (M × n) - P, and the amortization schedule breaks each payment into its principal and interest components.

 Worked Example: A $15,000 Relocation Loan